Comprehensive surgical care

 - Tissue expansion

-Through our ear, nose and throat program, we can provide long-term relief for sinus infections (when the nasal cavities become infected, swollen and inflamed).
+Through our ENT program, we provide long-term relief for sinus infections caused by infected, swollen or inflamed nasal cavities.

 Orthopedic surgery

 Orthopedic surgery refers to a range of operations performed on the bones and joints.
-Our orthopedic surgeons and neurosurgeons collaborate to perform advanced spine surgery for a number of back and neck conditions.
+Our surgeons and neurosurgeons collaborate to perform advanced spine surgery for your back and neck conditions.

 Vascular surgery